httpoz/faafo-go-cli/README.md

 # FAAFO Go cli
 In the spirit of FAAFO (fuck around and find out), I created this small CLI app as part of a hacking hour with [tamirarnesty](https://github.com/tamirarnesty).
 The POC we were trying to build here is validating an OpenAPI json document.

+> ⚠️ I have resorted to using OpenAI's ChatGPT-4o-mini model as I could not get small models that can run on my MacBook to produce the desired output.

 ## Planned improvements
-- [ ] Function calling to actually apply the changes.
+- [x] ~Function calling to actually apply the changes.~ I used structured output instead to make it easier to parse the output.
-- [ ] Split between fixing syntax and improving spec documentation.
-- [ ] Implement other tools like redocly to chunk larger schema files and run the clean up as a pipeline.
-- [ ] Learn benchmarking and improve the app->response performance.
 - [x] Make it run on my M1 Pro in a reasonable amount of time.
 This would make it a viable tool for most developers.
 My M4 Pro is a cheat code.
+- [ ] Handle yaml files as well.

+## Nice to have enhancements
+- [ ] Split between fixing syntax and improving spec documentation.
+- [ ] Implement other tools like redocly to chunk larger schema files and run the clean up as a pipeline.
+- [ ] Learn how to fine-tune a small model to improve the accuracy of the output and use the evals framework to evaluate the LLM.

 ## How to run the app
 1. Install Ollama with `brew install ollama && ollama pull `